sabhiram/raspberry-wifi-conf/README.md

 This project broadly follows these [instructions](http://www.maketecheasier.com/set-up-raspberry-pi-as-wireless-access-point/) in setting up a RaspberryPi as a wireless AP.

+## Requirements

+The NodeJS modules required are pretty much just `underscore`, `async`, and `express`.

+The web application requires `angular` and `font-awesome` to render correctly.
+To make the deployment of this easy, one of the other requirements is `bower`.

+If you do not have `bower` installed already, you can install it globally by running: `sudo npm install bower -g`.

 ## Install
-Install assumes bower is present.
-If not, `sudo npm install bower -g` first.

 ```sh
 $git clone git@github.com:sabhiram/raspberry-wifi-conf.git
 $cd raspberry-wifi-conf